How to Plan a Successful Campus Tour of Boston’s Top Colleges

 Overlooking the Charles River, Boston University’s campus is home to nearly 18,000 students.
 With a student to faculty ratio of 10-to-1, the school offers students a highly-personalized education.

-The university welcomes groups of 10 to 50 students to schedule a tour by filling out their request form or by calling admissions at 617-353-2300.
+Due to the COVID-19 pandemic, in-person on-campus tours are suspended.
+For future reference, the university welcomes groups of 10 to 50 students to schedule a tour by filling out their request form or by calling admissions at 617-353-2300.
 Group tours are conducted by a current BU student and are available for high school sophomores, juniors, and seniors only.
 Schedule your visit at least three weeks in advance to ensure availability.

 Your bus driver can drop students off outside the visitor’s center at 233 Bay State Road.
 Though the university doesn’t have guest bus parking on campus, your driver can park off-campus and meet you back at the visitor center at the end of the tour.